tarikdzananovic/financial_platform/docs/goals.md

 Having *Contract Blank* object the users of the system should be able to create *Contract* by filling blanks.

-Contract participant implicit ID is an generic name of contract participant.
+Implicit ID is generic name of contract participant.
 Such approach is widely used in contract writing.
 E.g. contract have paragraph naming some unspecified company as an Agent.
-Upon initiation of *Contract Talk* the contract participants must be explicitly identified by assiging explicit IDs to implicit ones used in *Contract Blank*
+Upon initiation of *Contract Talk* the contract participants must be explicitly identified by assigning explicit IDs to implicit ones used in *Contract Blank*

 *Contract Blank* with some but not all term values assigned is *Partially Filled Contract Blank*.
 It is also possible to attach some term value ranges or fixed term values to *PFCB* narrowing down negtiation path.